brandoncurtis/recksplorer/README.md

 ### Requirements

 If connecting to a remote LND, you need to set `lndHost` and `lndDir` params. `lndDir` must have `admin.macaroon` and `tls.cert` files.

 For `c-lightning` set `--daemon clightning` and specify `clightningDir` if not using default location.
 Note that c-lightning supplies less data about channels than LND.

+If you want to only visualize nodes that have been heard from recently, you must specify your node's alias with the `lndAlias` param and the pruning TTL with the `pruneTTL` param.

 For full configuration options use `node server.js --help` or see `options.js` file.